-In 2013, Peter Blum moved his gallery out of the Chelsea neighborhood and into the Midtown area of New York, located at 20 West 57th Street.
-Exhibitions at Peter Blum Gallery have included works by Helmut Federle, Rosy Keyser, Esther Kläs, Alex Katz, Chris Marker, Joseph Montgomery, Luisa Rabbia, Daniel Rich, Su-Mei Tse, and John Zurier.
+In 2013, Peter Blum moved his gallery into the Midtown area of New York, located at 20 West 57th Street.
+Exhibitions have included works by Helmut Federle, Rosy Keyser, Esther Kläs, Alex Katz, Chris Marker, Joseph Montgomery, Enoc Perez, Luisa Rabbia, Daniel Rich, Su-Mei Tse, and John Zurier.
 Group exhibitions have included works by Huma Bhabha, Tacita Dean, Faivovich & Goldberg, Jonathan Marshall, Isabel Nolan, and Nam June Paik.

 The Peter Blum Edition Archive (1980-1994) was the subject of the exhibition Singular Multiples at the Museum of Fine Arts, Houston in 2006, the largest exhibition ever in North America devoted entirely to printmaking.
 In 2007, a selection of the Peter Blum Edition portfolios formed the exhibition Scenes and Sequences at the Aargauer Kunsthaus in Aarau, Switzerland.